heimrichhannot/contao-events-bundle/README.md

 - adds an `Item` class for the generic reader bundle [heimrichhannot/contao-list-bundle](https://github.com/heimrichhannot/contao-list-bundle) and the generic list bundle [heimrichhannot/contao-list-bundle](https://github.com/heimrichhannot/contao-list-bundle)
 - adds a dateAdded field for `tl_calendar_events`
 - adds the `feature` operation to `tl_calendar_events` (and `tl_calendar_sub_events` if used) as already existing in `tl_news`
-- adds some new fields
+- adds some new fields (see below)

 ## Installation